aws/secrets-store-csi-driver-provider-aws/README.md

   If you use the jmesPath field,  you must provide the following two sub-fields:
   * path: This required field is the [JMES path](https://jmespath.org/specification.html) to use for retrieval
   * objectAlias: This required field specifies the file name under which the key-value pair secret will be mounted.

+  You may pass an additional sub-field to specify the file permission:
+  * filePermission: This optional field expects a 4 digit string which specifies the file permission for the secret that will be mounted.
+When not specified this will default to the parent object's file permission.

 ## Additional Considerations